Interested-Guy/VaidyaLikit/README.md

+#Vaidyalikit:

+This project is actually a modification of the Tensorflow Flower Recognition with Android Tutorial(description below).

+The app was developed as part of the Smart India Hackathon 2022 for the following problem statement:

+Solution to digitize the handwritten prescriptions, doctor notes, lab reports, which can also help to integrate tightly with other healthcare systems for seamless digitization and data flow.
+Standardized forms can also be made machine readable with support for multiple local Indian languages to make digitization much simpler.

 # Recogonize Flowers with TensorFLow Lite Model Maker and Android Studio ML Model Binding

 This folder contains the code for the TensorFlow Lite codelab: